 CPSC 120.
 Special Topics in Computer Applications (1-4 hrs) This course will cover a computer application or computer information systems topic.
-It may include advanced usage of readily available software, web site design, database usage, Internet security, or other topic of interest to faculty and students.
-Prerequisite will vary by topic.
+It may include advanced usage of readily available software, website design, database usage, Internet security, or other topics of interest to faculty and students.
+Prerequisites will vary by topic.